 Hopefully this article will equip you with everything you need to know about how IOTA works and how to get IOTA from an exchange or invest in IOTA using a CFD broker.

-Our own extensive research and examination of what is IOTA has led us to deciding that investing in the price of IOTA through a CFD broker could be safer in its infancy.
-There’s only one crypto CFD broker that we’d recommend given that it is regulated by both the UK’s Financial Conduct Authority (FCA) and the Cyprus Securities and Exchange Commission (CySEC).
+Our own extensive research and examination of IOTA has led us to deciding that investing in the price of IOTA through a CFD broker could be safer in its infancy.
+We’d recommend using a broker such as eToro, given that it is regulated by both the UK’s Financial Conduct Authority (FCA) and the Cyprus Securities and Exchange Commission (CySEC).
 Capital is also a crypto CFD broker but is only regulated by the FCA and not CySEC.